 - 12-Step Program/Continued Outpatient Therapy: This is a relapse prevention measure in which a woman continues receiving support to avoid going back to drug or alcohol use.

 Rehab for Pregnant Women: Keeping Mother and Baby Safe

 Drug rehab for pregnant women addresses some serious health risks in a woman who is expecting, including an increased risk of miscarriage.
-Women who use tobacco, marijuana, prescription pain pills, or street drugs while pregnant are at a two to three times higher risk of stillbirth.
+Females who use tobacco, marijuana, prescription pain pills, or street drugs while pregnant are at a two to three times higher risk of stillbirth.
 Substance abuse leads to health problems in the mother, for example, hypertension, seizures, and migraines, which can affect the baby.
 If a woman regularly uses illicit substances during her pregnancy, her baby may suffer from withdrawal symptoms as part of neonatal abstinence syndrome after birth.
-Some of the effects of substance abuse by a pregnant female include:

 - Birth defects